 Enabling blocked International call destinations

-RingCentral Office@Hand from AT&T actively monitors activities on its network to protect customers from spam on inbound calls and fraud on outbound calls.
+AT&T Office@Hand actively monitors activities on its network to protect customers from spam on inbound calls and fraud on outbound calls.
 By default, customers are blocked from calling certain international phone numbers or Blacklisted Destinations because they are frequently implicated in fraudulent calling schemes.

 Office@Hand may grant a customer access to a Blacklisted Destination to become a Whitelisted Destination upon request.
 However, Office@Hand doesn’t recommend opening blocked destinations because they represent substantial fraud risk to the customers.